-CHS has a focused advisory structure we refer to as AT.
-The "A" represents Academic Acceleration, Access, Advising, and Activity.
-The "T" stands for Time.
-AT is designed to provide systematic opportunities for students to access academic acceleration, advising, intervention, activity, and support.
-AT focuses on academics within a structure of community building, service, and mentoring.
+Homebase/AT (Mod 2) is designed to provide systematic opportunities for students to access academic advising, support, activity, and/or intervention over a four year period of time.
+Homebase/AT focuses on academics within a structure of community building, service, and mentoring.
 To further elaborate upon this purpose, the following definitions are provided:

-- Community Building Developing positive relationships that foster pride, responsibility, and a desire to become contributing citizens by performing service to the school and greater community. - Mentoring Providing guidance to students as they navigate transitions and challenges that they encounter at the various developmental stages of their high school career. - Academic Enrichment and Support Ensuring deeper understanding of concepts through targeted academic grouping and instruction and evidencing and celebrating learning through the development of PLPs.
+- Community Building Developing positive relationships that foster pride, responsibility, and a desire to become contributing citizens by performing service to the school and greater community. - Mentoring Providing guidance to students as they navigate transitions and challenges that they encounter at the various developmental stages of their high school career. - Academic Support Ensuring understanding of content, concepts and skills through targeted instruction, intentional grouping and reassessment.